Bass trombone

 The bass trombone has typically two valves that lower the pitch of the instrument when engaged, to facilitate the register between the B♭1 pedal in first position and the E2 second partial in seventh.[22]
 The first valve lowers the key of the instrument a fourth to F. The second (when engaged with the first) will lower the instrument to D (or less commonly, E♭).[23]

-The second valve can be configured in one of two ways, referred to as either "dependent" or "independent" (sometimes also called "in-line").
-In a dependent system, the second valve is fitted to the tubing of the first valve, and can only be engaged in combination with the first.[24]
-In an independent system, the second valve is fitted to the main tubing next to the first valve, and can be used independently.
+The second valve can be configured in one of two ways, either dependent on, or independent of, the first.
+In a dependent system, also known as stacked or off-line, the second valve is fitted to the tubing of the first valve, and can only be engaged in combination with the first.[24]
+In an independent system, also known as in-line, the second valve is fitted to the main tubing next to the first valve, and can be used independently.
 The second independent valve typically lowers the instrument to G♭, and D when engaged in tandem with the first valve.
 Less commonly the second valve is tuned to G (combining to give E♭), or has a tuning slide that can tune the valve to either G or G♭ as desired.[19]

 Single-valve instruments